jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/run_atlas.txt

     1:  0  [i1]  0   (2,*)  *(x=1,lam=rho+  [0], nu=  [0]/1)  e
     2:  1  [r1]  2   (0,1)  *(x=2,lam=rho+  [0], nu=  [1]/1)  1^e

 Congratulations!
 Now you have atlas working on your machine!
-Proceed to :ref:`simple_commands` for some examples of what you can do with atlas.
+Proceed to :ref:`tutorial_with_examples` for some examples of what you can do with atlas.

 Quit atlas
 ----------